FriendlyAI/Pystation/README.md

 Note: the idle track must be in the correct format or it may cause client disconnects on certain music players (like web browsers).

+## Troubleshooting
+If your listeners are hearing light static when you are streaming from your speakers or microphone, it is likely due to your output volume being too high.

 ###### train train, i love pystation